tpdorsey/tap-utils/README.md

 ## tap-shopping.rb

-A command line version of the Shopping List filter.
+TapCeller has a nice Shopping List saved filter.
+This utility just lets you output the Shopping List from your backup for, say, printing.
+If that's how you roll.

 Pass in the path and filename of a valid TapCellarBackup.json file as the last argument.
+Options are optional.

 ```ruby tap-shopping.rb [options] [filename]```